 Meet in the Seminar II Building, Room A1105.
 Seminar II is to the right of the "Bus Loop" on the enclosed campus map.
 We will be in the "A" wing, which is the first building on the left if coming from the Bus Loop.
-Parking is \$2.
-Intercity Transit buses #41 and #48 go to Evergreen, and there is plenty of bike parking.
+Parking is \$3.